Where do the fishing nets come from in 7vs. Wild?

 Ghost nets are silent killers

-Fishing nets are the deadliest type of plastic waste in our seas because they are used for fishing.
-And even if they lose their purpose as ghost nets, they still keep their function - and keep fishing.
-Countless marine animals get caught in the nets, can no longer free themselves and die an agonizing death.
-Ghost nets are also a danger on land - for example, for Germany’s only gannet colony on Heligoland.
+Fishing nets are the deadliest form of plastic waste in our oceans because they are designed for fishing.
+And even if they lose their purpose as ghost nets, they retain their function – and continue to fish.
+Countless marine animals become entangled in the nets, are unable to free themselves, and thus die an agonizing death.
+Ghost nets are also a danger on land – for example, for Germany’s only gannet colony on Heligoland.

 -